manuel-192/m-repo-info/README.md

 sudo pacman-key --recv-keys A1F1B5187D25904B sudo pacman-key --lsign-key A1F1B5187D25904B
 ```
+You should see token **manuel-192** inside the output of the these last commands.
+If not, check that the key was correctly added.

 That's it!
 The hard part is done, and now the new repos are available for your package manager.
 ## Last but not least
 Update your repos system system: